olmallet81/XTBZorroPlugin/README.md

 This project includes a Visual Studio 2017 solution.
 You should be able to simply download the entire folder, open the solution, and build it, using the Release x86 build configuration.

 # Installation Instructions
-To install the plugin, simply place the AllyInvest.dll file in the Plugin folder where Zorro is installed.
+To install the plugin, simply place the binary XTB.dll in the Plugin folder where Zorro is installed.

 # MIT License